Research and Sponsored Programs is the office authorized to submit grant and sponsored project proposals on behalf of the University.

 Some agencies have specific requirements for proposal submission.
 The National Science Foundation and National Institutes of Health both require PI registration.
 Grants.gov requires institutional registration but does not require individual PI registration.

-The Quick Facts website (click on the history tab) has an overview of the University which may provide useful information for grant proposals.
+The University Fact Page for Grant Proposals an overview of the University which may provide useful information for grant proposals.